SoftwareAG/c8y-docs/src/documents/guides/mqtt/hello-mqtt-javascript.html.md

 ### Run

 Open "hello_mqtt_js.html" in the browser, after that you should see new device in the Cumulocity application in the device list.
-Additionally if there will be a new operation created for this device, (for example ``c8y_Restart``) information about it will be printed to the console.
+Additionally if there will be a new operation created for this device, (for example ``c8y_Restart``) information about it will be printed in the browser page.

 ## Improve the agent